Does the IRS Offer One Time Forgiveness?

-The IRS has tax debt relief programs available that taxpayers can take advantage of when owing back taxes.
+The IRS has tax debt relief programs, like the Fresh Start Program, available that taxpayers can take advantage of when owing back taxes.
 These programs not only provide a little help towards taxpayers, but it lightens the IRS’s workload.
 You may not be required to pay the entire amount owed, good news right?

 Tax Debt Forgiveness